-Topic-specific working groups are among the key tools and resources being established to facilitate clinical research in low-resource settings.
+Topic-specific working groups in several research areas are among the key tools and resources being established to facilitate clinical research in low-resource settings.

 The working groups consist of experts that are working together on specific research areas to support Coalition members and others conducting clinical research on COVID-19.

 Questions and issues for working groups come from:

 - Investigators who submit queries

 - Issues emerging in the work of experts within working groups

 - Other working groups – cross-cutting issues may be tackled jointly by more than one working group and input invited from other working groups.

 The working group members gather solutions, tools, documents, and advice on the website, either on their own sections, or on the following sections: